MomoInSpace/HErZ-HaPoMe/Vital/README.md

 # UHH CL51 data repository

-Data from the two Ceilometers (Vaisala CL51) of Universit‰t Hamburg.
+Data from the two Ceilometers (Vaisala CL51) of Universit√§t Hamburg.

 Two sets of test files contain sample data from Wettermast and Geomatikum for three days (29 Apr 2024 to 31 Apr 2024).